lambdaclass/cairo-vm/docs/python_vm/README.md

 ## How does the vm manage memory?

-Cairo's memory is read-only (can only be written once), and requires that memory addresses accessed by the program must be contiguous.
+Cairo's memory is read-only (can only be written once), and requires that memory addresses accessed by the program must be continuous.
 If gaps are present they will be filled with arbitrary values.

 The memory itself is a list of continuous segments, the size of each segment may vary and can only be known once the program terminates.
 Absolute addresses of every memory cell within a segment can only be determined at the end of a vm run (Relocatable values are used to represent them, indicating the segment number and the offset).